1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“Lysenko, with his Kooperatorka experiments, has
-shown that, if one approaches a plant skillfully, knowing life and
-not merely the external traits of a plant, if one chooses methods
-of influence not as the geneticists do, “the stronger, the better,””
-(Medvedev and Lerner, p.
-31)

-“but selects methods consonant with the given stage of development
-of the organism, then in a brief period it is possible to alter the
-hereditary nature of the plant”
-(Medvedev and Lerner, p.
-32)

 “Hence it countered genetic theory with the old and repeatedly
 disproved principle of inheritance of acquired characters al¬
 ready formulated by Lamarc”